cwonjin11/vehicles-organizer-sinatra/README.md

 # Vehicle Organizer

 A simple Sinatra-powered web application created to track user's vehicles.
-User can add and edit/delete a vehicle with make, model, year, type, color, vin#, price.
+User can add and edit/delete a vehicle with make, model, year, type, color, vin# and price.

 This app could be used for:

-* person who has muliple cars that need to be listed.
+* a person who has muliple cars that need to be listed.
 * people working for the vehicle sales field.

-To watch the demo video of this application, visit [()].
+To watch the demo video of this application, visit [(https://drive.google.com/file/d/1LP8sa1N1waOHuNjtfv_SAXtvKReinEiO/view)].

 ## Install Instructions